DarkTechnomancer/darktechnomancer.github.io/README.md

 Second, as mentioned in the earlier section discussing `nextWrite`, it gives us much more precise timing control over what happens when a script finishes.
 Also, good communication between controller and workers will make it much easier in the future for you to detect and troubleshoot errors.

 Your goals for this step are:
-1) Tighten the gap between operations to only 5ms.
+1) Tighten the gap between tasks to only 5ms.
 2) Start a new batch within 5ms of the previous one
-3) Have your operations ending within 1-2ms of when they are supposed to.
+3) Have your tasks ending within 1-2ms of when they are supposed to.
 4) Automatically recalculate threads and timing after a level up.

 (Note: If you've got a slower computer, you can raise the gap 10 or 20ms, but it really should be quite easy.
 Landing times are non-negotiable, since I've literally told you exactly how to do that, and it shouldn't be impacted by performance.)